Nityant17/OS-Development/phase_4.md

 ### Objective is to print something by popping from a stack

-- To first use a stack we need to initiallize it
+- To first use a stack we need to initialize it
 - To print from a stack we first `push` the character onto the stack and then print it by `pop`ping it from the stack

 My code: